dqlee2/twitter-indicator/README.md

 # Monthly twitter-based indicators

 Indicators are available for three countries: Brazil (`BR`), Mexico (`MX`), and United States (`US`):
-- `./indicator/twitter_country.csv` contains Twitter indicators at the country-level.
+- `./indicator/twitter_country.csv` contains indicators at the country-level.
-- `./indicator/twitter_city.csv` contains Twitter indicators at the top five cities for each country sorted by the total number of Twitter users.
+- `./indicator/twitter_city.csv` contains indicators at the top five cities for each country based on the total number of Twitter users.

 Each file contains the following variables:
-- `n_users_total` is the total number of twitter users observed each month.
+- `n_users_total` is the total number of Twitter users observed each month.
 - Various types of Twitter indices named `(1)_(2)_(3)`
 - `(1)` stands for the five different labels related to the user's unemployment status.
 - `(2)` stands for the classification model used to count the Twitter labels.
 We consider three approaches: